6 Critical Content Marketing Mistakes You Can’t Afford To Make

 Consumers today are smart and they want to be in charge of their decisions.
 What they don’t want are hard sells or product and services shoved in their face.

-Content should reflect the following:
+Good content marketing should acheive the following:

-- It should describe value and benefit, not products
+- Describe value and benefit, not products

-- It should demonstrate social responsibility
+- Demonstrate social responsibility

 If you want examples of content that does these things, check out the blogs and social media pages of Dollar Shave Club, Toms Shoes, ModCloth, the Geico Gecko, and Charmin Bath Tissue.
 Or if you are a B2B business, check out GE or Basecamp.